kalebbroo/PlexBot/README.md

 # Install the required dependencies.

+1. Install ffmpeg.
+Depending on your operating system, you may be able to install ffmpeg using your package manager.
+For example, on Ubuntu or Debian, you can run 'sudo apt-get install ffmpeg' to install ffmpeg.
+On macOS, you can use Homebrew by running 'brew install ffmpeg'.

-pip install -r requirements.txt
+2. Install the Python dependencies by running pip install -r requirements.txt.

-Enter your cridentials into config.py or use environment variables.
+3. Enter your credentials into config.py or set them as environment variables.

 # Environment Variables
 (This is optional if you use the config.py you dont need to do this)